hongyuanjia/eplusr/README.md

 ## Features

-  - Read, parse and modify EnergyPlus Weather File (EPW).
+  - Read, parse and modify EnergyPlus Weather File (EPW)
-  - Read and parse EnergyPlus IDF files.
+  - Read, parse and modify EnergyPlus Input Data File (IDF)
   - Query on models, including classes, objects and fields
-  - Directly add, modify, duplicate, and delete objects of IDF in R.
+  - Directly add, modify, duplicate, insert, and delete objects of IDF
-  - Automatically change referred fields when modifying objects.
+  - Automatically change referenced fields when modifying objects
-  - Save the changed models into standard formats in the same way as IDFEditor distributed along with EnergyPlus.
+  - Save changed models into standard formats in the same way as IDFEditor distributed along with EnergyPlus
-  - Run your models directly and collect the simulation output of EnergyPlus in R.
+  - Run your models and collect the simulation output
+  - Conduct parametric energy simulations and collect all results in one go

 ## Usage